-As independent registered public accountants, we hereby consent to the use of our report dated July 1, 2013, with respect to the financial statements of Profire Energy, Inc., in its registration statement on Form S-1.
-We also consent to the reference of our firm under the caption "Experts" in the registration statement.
+As independent registered public accountants, we hereby consent to the use of our report dated July 1, 2013, with respect to the financial statements of Profire Energy, Inc., in its registration statement on Form S-1 relating to the registration of 5,226,750 shares of common stock.
+We also consent to the reference of our firm under the caption "interests of name experts and counsel" in the registration statement.